LIN3S/WPTemplateSelector/README.md

 We faced some issues when we started using WP-Routing plugin, creating a php file in theme's root folder had no sense just to add an annotation.
 Therefore, we came up with this alternative to avoid using annotations to declare new page templates.

-With this plugin you can now use a hook to add your custom page templates, and a selector will be added in your page editor to select the one you need.
+With this plugin you can now use a hook to add your custom page templates, and the default template selector items will be replaced with your programatically declared templates.

 ## Installation
 The recommended and the most suitable way to install is through Composer.
 Be sure that the tool is installed in your